cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 }
 ```

-This is designed to allow the height to reset to `0` while the revision number increases by one in order to preserve timeouts through zero-height upgrades.
+This is designed to allow the height to reset to `0` while the revision number increases by one to preserve timeouts through zero-height upgrades.

 ### Headers